Every Fall TV season brings about a new round of series premieres for viewer consideration.

 Actually, it’s quite the opposite.

-Networks continually fail to realize that reboots do NOT produce warm and fuzzy nostalgic feelings, especially when effort is lacking to comprehend what made the original show so beloved in the first place.
+Networks fail to realize that reboots do NOT produce warm and fuzzy nostalgic feelings, especially when efforts to comprehend what made the original show so beloved in the first place are lacking.

 Consequently, most reboots come across as gimmicky.